opencord/docs/developer/configuration_rcord.md

 cordserver@cordserver:~$ kubectl exec rcord-lite-volt-dd98f78d6-rwwhz python /opt/xos/synchronizers/volt/onu_activate_event.py
 ```

-If you need to update the contents of event file, you have to do an "apt update" and "apt install vim" within the container.
+If you need to update the contents of the event file, you have to do

-**Verification**
+an `apt update` and `apt install vim` within the container.

+## Verification

-- verify the hippie-oss service instance is created for the event (verify the serial number of ONU). hippie-oss service is intended to verify ONU (serial number) with an external OSS-db.
-This verification is now configured to always validate the ONU.
+- Verify that the `hippie-oss` instance is created for the event
+   (i.e., verify the serial number of ONU).
+The `hippie-oss` container
+   is intended to verify ONU serial number with an external OSS-DB,
+   but this is now configured to always validate the ONU.
-- verify a new rcord-subscriber service instance is created.
+- Verify a new `rcord-subscriber` service instance is created.
-- Once the rcord-subscriber service instance is created service graph will make sure a new service instances are created for volt and vsg-hw models.
+- Once the `rcord-subscriber` service instance is created, make sure
+   new service instances are created for the `volt` and `vsg-hw` models.

 ```shell
 curl -X GET http://172.17.8.101:30006/xosapi/v1/hippie-oss/hippieossserviceinstances -u "admin@opencord.org:letmein"